showkeyjar/beauty/readme.md

 ## Features

-Beauty is a AI model drive app that can help user become beautiful.
+Beauty is an AI drive app that can help user become beautiful.

 it contain those functions: